qsymmachus/resume/resume.md

 * __Why, not just how__: The best code is code that doesn't have to be written.
 I aim to prioritize work that will have the highest impact.
 * __Collaboration__: Engineers work in teams.
 I do my best work when I multiply the impact of my teammates.

-### Experience
+#### Experience

 ##### Senior Software Engineer, Credit Karma, 2017/03 – present
-* Currently a senior engineer on our notifications platform team.
-* Building a highly performant, distributed system for selecting, rendering, and sending emails and push notifications.
+* Building a performant, distributed system for selecting, rendering, and sending notifications.
 * Lead engineer within the team: I multiply the impact of my team members by
   * Spearheading the design of new services,
   * Learning new technologies when needed, and sharing that knowledge with the team,
   * Collaborating with other senior and staff engineers to align company-wide engineering goals.

 ##### Software Engineer, Credit Karma, 2015/04 – 2017/03
-* Lead engineer for a key user-facing API that provided members with advice on how to improve their credit.
+* Lead engineer for a key user-facing API that provides financial advice.
 * Helped with a complete re-design of our internal member support tools.
 * Helped onboard new engineers by teaching classes on our toolset and best practices.